gibsonpp/GR-sslcm-data/README.md

 </td>
 <td style="text-align:left;">
 Indicates the season when fish migrated downstream past the screw trap.
-`fall` fish (also known as ‘early migrants’) move out of their headwater spawning locations in the fall and spend the winter downstream of the smolt trap; while `spring` fish (‘late migrants’) spend the winter in the headwaters and move downstream past the smolt trap in the spring, on their way out to the mainstem Snake River and the ocean.
+Fall fish (also known as ‘early migrants’) move out of their headwater spawning locations in the fall and spend the winter downstream of the smolt trap; while spring fish (‘late migrants’) spend the winter in the headwaters and move downstream past the smolt trap in the spring, on their way out to the mainstem Snake River and the ocean.
 </td>
 </tr>